 Find the best rates

-Each plan member can use an HCSA to help cover the cost of eligible medical expenses tax-free.
-An LSA can pay for health-related items and services that are not considered medical expenses (as determined by the plan sponsor/employer).
-LSA withdrawals are added to the plan member's taxable income.
+A Lifestyle Spending Account (LSA) on the other hand can pay for health-related items and services that are not considered medical expenses (as determined by the plan sponsor/employer).
+LSA withdrawals are also added to the plan member's taxable income.

 Which expenses are allowed in an HSA?